crmartella/WorldHappinessReportMSUBootcamp/README.md

 ## Description

-Building a program to study the factors that can contribute to a happier region over time.
+Building a program to study the factors that can contribute to a happier planet.
 We will focus on the world’s saddest region (based on 2023 data) to create a model to predict what factors have the most impact on influencing people of those countries to be happier over time.
 We are using data from the World Happiness Report that is available through Kaggle.

 ## Getting Started